|

 Discussions: 18

-Post #4 7111 days, 9 hours, 9 minutes, 49 seconds ago
+7315 days, 23 hours, 21 minutes, 17 seconds ago

+Hi Frozen, Just finished this one and read Bannons comments.
+I would echo all his comments re this scenario.
 All my river assault troops were pinned/broken/killed/exhausted attempting a suicidal river crossing.
 My only success was penetrating to the outskirts of the village with a small company of Pzg through the woods.

-I'd a fun time though watching my troops being massacred in the river Sad
+I'd a fun time though watching my troops being massacred in the river

-Needs a major rebuild I'm afraid - but I do like the general concept and I thought the map was good (could maybe do with some eye candy for the village - I like eye candy Smile ).
+Needs a major rebuild I'm afraid - but I do like the general concept and I thought the map was good (could maybe do with some eye candy for the village - I like eye candy ).

 Thanks for taking the time to design it and look forward to version 2.
+Cheers fur noo George Mc

 --------------------